jheled/biopy/source/beastutil.rst

 summary_tree
 ------------

-    Create a summary tree from posterior trees.
-The BEAST tree annotator picks up a topology and assign a height to each internal node independently.
-Sometimes this can be suboptimal -- in some cases the generated tree may contain negative branchs. summary_tree takes a more global approach and looks for a tree which minimizes the overall distance to the whole set of posterior trees, using a tree distance measure.
+    Generate a single summary tree from the posterior of a Bayesian analysis.
+BEAST tree annotator selects a topology using the "Maximum Clade Credibility" criterion and independently assigns a height to each internal node.
+Sometimes, this can be suboptimal -- in some cases the generated tree may even contain negative branches.
+    *summary_tree* takes a more global approach and searches for a tree which minimizes the mean distance to the whole set of posterior trees, using a tree distance.

-    In addition, summary_tree can insure that a generated gene tree is compatibile with a given species tree.
+    In addition, *summary_tree* can insure that a generated gene tree is compatibile with a given species tree.
 This can be useful when the two are plotted together.